cloudify-cosmo/docs.getcloudify.org/content/installation/bootstrapping.md

 1. [Download the Cloudify CLI package](http://getcloudify.org/downloads/get_cloudify.html) to the host on which you want to install Cloudify.
 It does not have to be the same machine as the one on which Cloudify Manager is installed.
    For information about installing the Cloudify CLI, [click here]({{< relref "installation/from-packages.md" >}}).

 2. Navigate to the cloudify-manager-blueprints directory and open the `simple-manager-blueprint-inputs.yaml` file to specify the correct values for the mandatory parameters.
+The blueprint _inputs_ file enables you to specify values for the `simple-manager-blueprint.yaml` blueprint, which is what you use to bootstrap Cloudify.

    * On Linux systems, the file is located under ``` /opt/cfy/cloudify-manager-blueprints/simple-manager-blueprint-inputs.yaml```
    * On Windows systems, by default the file is located under ```C:\Program Files (x86)\Cloudify\cloudify-manager-blueprints\simple-manager-blueprint-inputs.yaml```.
 If you changed the default, the file will be located in ```<destination location>\cloudify-manager-blueprints\simple-manager-blueprint-inputs.yaml```.<br>
    Note that the `simple-manager-blueprint.yaml` blueprint is located in the same directory.

-   The blueprint _inputs_ file enables you to specify values for the `simple-manager-blueprint.yaml` blueprint, which is what you use to bootstrap Cloudify.

-   The parameters that you must specify are:
+3. Specify values for the following parameters.

    * `public_ip` - The public IP address of the Cloudify Manager to which the CLI will connect.
    * `private_ip` - The private IP address of the Manager.
 This is the address that is used by the application hosts to connect to the fileserver and message broker of the Manager.
    * `ssh_user` - The SSH user that is used to connect to the Manager.